-However, if you have a new condition, or a recent change in severity, or a change in medication – you have a Pre Existing Medical Condition that will be excluded from Coverage.
+However, if you have a new condition, or a recent change in severity, or a change in medication – you have a Pre-Existing Medical Condition that will be excluded from Cover.

-If you have a Pre-Existing Medical Condition then we see this type of policy language to deal with.
+If you have a Pre-Existing Medical Condition, you will have this type of policy language to deal with.

 Benefits are not payable for any loss due to, arising or resulting from: